bcgov/CIT/docs/cit5.0.md

 Things to consider for future:
 - adding functionality to the DB to autoscale on high demands.
 - adding functionality to scale up the PowerBI Embedded during hight load / high request periods.
-- update the Terraform code to obsolete the old infrastructure that's now hosted on OCP
 - Add a security group (outside our controls, we have to ask ISB to create it for us) that we can place the PowerBI
 - Embedded service into.
 This doesn't have any immediate benefits, but it'll set us up for future requirements that
 - are likely to come down on us that restrict access to the PowerBI Service.